-Tami Roman Says Porsha Williams Belongs On ‘Basketball Wives’, Shades Evelyn Lozada
+Tami Roman Says Porsha Williams Belongs On ‘Basketball Wives,’ Shades Evelyn Lozada

 Should Porsha Williams be offended by Tami Roman’s comments?
 It sure seems that she was being extra petty about the Real Housewives of Atlanta star with the “slutty” comments while still trying to pull the “don’t kill me” card.
 It wouldn’t be too surprising if Porsha said something about Tami’s perception of her in the near future.

-In the meantime, others have commented on Tami’s suggestion to cast Porsha on the VH1 show and some don’t think it’s a bad idea.
+In the meantime, others have commented on Tami’s suggestion to cast Porsha on the VH1 show, and some folks don’t think it’s a bad idea.
 After all, Porsha was previously married to a professional athlete.
-However, Kordell Stewart was an NFL star so she wouldn’t have actually been a basketball wife.
+However, Kordell Stewart was an NFL star, so she wouldn’t have actually been a basketball wife.

-Tami Roman habitually pulls in laughs with her popular Bonnett Chronicles and she’s been deep in the drama on Basketball Wives.
+Tami Roman habitually pulls in laughs with her popular Bonnett Chronicles, and she’s been deep in the drama on Basketball Wives.
 Knowing just how petty Tami can be, should Porsha Williams even respond to the suggestion that she would fit right in with the cast on VH1?
 Tell us what you think of Tami’s comments about the Real Housewives of Atlanta star in the comments section below.

 [Featured Image by Rick Diamond/Getty Images]